autofeedback-exercises/exercises/MTH4332/Block3/free-energy-2/.lesson/instructions.md

 ![](eq1a.png)

-In this expression \delta is a Dirac delta function and the integral here runs over all of phase space.
+In this expression $\delta$ is a Dirac delta function and the integral here runs over all of phase space.
 It is thus a multidimensional integral over multiple coordinates.
 It is useful to introduce an energy F(M) of the single coordinate, M, that would have given rise to the distribution above as follows:

 ![](eq2.png)